elasticio/splitter-component/README.md

 Inverse of the split action: Given a stream of incoming messages a sum message is generated.
 Has 3 different behaviour variants(options):
-* Use Group Size.
-A message is emitted once the group size is reached for the given group.
+* Use Group Size: A message is emitted once the group size is reached for the given group.
 If arriving messages for a particular group are less than the defined group size then the group is silently discarded.
-* Use Timeout.
-All incomming messages count towards the delay timer.
+* Use Timeout: All incomming messages count towards the delay timer.
 Once no more message is received in this time frame there will be a emitted message for each group.
 * Use Group Size and Timeout: Specify both group size and delay timer.
 Groups that have reached their limit are emitted directly.
 Beyond that the action behaves as specifed in the line before.

 Supported: